 • Herbs & spices.
 This dish is made super flavorful with fresh thyme and freshly grated nutmeg!
 You’ll also need plenty of salt and pepper.

 • Cheese.
 For the most wonderful taste, use Gruyère cheese.
 It’s a smooth-melting type of Swiss cheese that’s sweet but slightly salty, with a flavor that varies widely with age.
-You could also mix in sharp cheddar and/or parmesan cheese, if you’d like.
+You could also mix in sharp cheddar cheese, gouda and/or parmesan cheese, if you’d like.

-How to Make this Potatoes side dish
+How to make this recipe

 1. Prep.
 The first step of this recipe is quite brilliant.
 You rub a clove of garlic all over your baking dish before greasing the dish with butter.
 It’s such a great idea for extra flavor and you’ll be using the garlic in the recipe anyway.